From Rust Code to Mathematical Proof: How We Verify Safety-Critical Rust

 Hax is an annotation-driven alternative that targets Lean 4 (and F*).
 We use Hax for Rust code that uses patterns Aeneas does not yet support, such as some dynamic-dispatch shapes.

-The output is a Lean 4 file backed by Mathlib4, the standard mathematical library.
+Aeneas produces a Lean 4 file that imports Mathlib4, the standard mathematical library.
 Once the Rust code is in Lean, we write a formal specification of what it should do and prove that the extracted function matches it.
-Any Lean 4 installation will independently re-verify the result; a proof accepted by the Lean kernel is a proof, full stop.
+Anyone with Lean 4 installed can re-check the proof, and a proof the Lean kernel accepts is final.

 Our Verification Work So Far